-Nothing has made me happier than entertaining the G.I.s through my United Service Organization (USO) tours.
-For over 50 years, I have had the honor of visiting our brave American troops in the field and letting them know that we love them and have not forgotten their sacrifices.
+I have been told that I have brought joy and laughter to millions.
+Nothing has made me happier than to bring laughter, some Hollywood stars (and starlets) to the G.I.s in the field through my United Service Organization (USO) tours.
+For over 50 years I have had the honor of visiting our brave American troops in the field and letting them know that we love them and have not forgotten their sacrifices.

-[Designed by the architect John Lautner, the innovative second home of Bob and Delores Hope stands in the foothills of Palm Springs.
-In 2016, it was purchased for \$13 million.
+[Designed by the architect Albert Frey, the innovative second home of Bob and Delores Hope stands today in the foothills on the south-eastern edge of Palm Springs.
 Bob Hope died at his home in Toluca Lake on July 27, 2003.]